cmsj/mjolnir.cmsj.caffeinate/README.md

 are not enough, actually load it up in Mjolnir and use it.
 Preferrably for a few days.

+You'll need to register an account at https://rocks.moonscript.org/ and create an API key in the Settings page for the next steps:

 ~~~bash
 $ luarocks pack mjolnir.ext.foobar
 $ moonrocks upload --skip-pack mjolnir.ext.foobar-0.1-1.rockspec